 If you would like more information on our uses of legitimate interests, or to change our use of your personal data in this manner, please get in touch with us using the details in the ‘Contact us’ section below.

 We will not share any of your personal data to any third party – except where:

 - the transfer is to a secure data processor, which carries out data processing operations on our behalf, for example to process a Direct Debit or credit card payment, to include or exclude you from targeted advertising, or to manage a fundraising mailing;

 - we are required to do so by law, for example to law enforcement or regulatory bodies where this is required or allowed under the relevant legislation;

 - it is necessary to protect the vital interests of an individual – i.e. to protect someone’s life;

 - we have obtained your consent.

-We will never share or sell your personal data to a third-party organisation for marketing, fundraising or campaigning purposes.
+We will never share or sell your personal data to a third-party organisation for that organisation’s own campaigning, marketing or fundraising purposes.